centiservice/mats3_site/_docs/C-explore/01-jbang-mats.md

 Note that this also starts the 'LocalInspect' tool which lets you introspect the MatsFactory and all its Endpoints, with rudimentary statistics of invocations etc.

+You may fire up multiple instances of this too: The subsequent instances will just grab the next available port above 8080 (it'll try at most 10 ports upwards).
+You can envision that you put such multiple instances behind a HTTP load balancer, and thus have a high availability setup for the webserver too.
+(ActiveMQ can also be set up in a *hot standby* configuration, but this is not covered here)

 If you start the SimpleService instances, as well as the above webserver, with the `-Dwarn` switch, you will avoid logging in the console.
 (At least on my machine, the console is way slower than a file when it comes to output, so the